Basics of protecting honour, dignity, and business reputation

 To prove the fact of dissemination of inaccurate information, relevant evidence is usually submitted to the court together with the statement of claim: screenshots of publications, video and audio recordings, copies of Internet articles, etc. That is, any material evidence that the information has become available to third parties.

 In particular, in case No. 757/26089/18-ц, the defendant did not specifically refer to the plaintiff, but referred to “the lawyers of a certain person.”
-As a result, the court assessed this as a generalized concept rather than a reference to the plaintiff and therefore dismissed the claim.
+As a result, the court assessed this as a generalized concept rather than a reference to the plaintiff, and therefore dismissed the claim.

 1. Inaccuracy.
 Evidence is needed to prove that the information disseminated is untrue.

 One of the most important criteria for satisfying such claims is proving that the information disseminated is inaccurate.
-In each individual case, the plaintiff must gather evidence confirming that the information that has become public is untrue.
+In each case, the plaintiff must gather evidence confirming that the information that has become public is untrue.
 Depending on the situation, evidence may include: documents; written testimony; expert opinions; official information from authorities; materials from other reliable sources, etc.

 In such cases, courts pay attention to the fact that the burden of proving the inaccuracy of the information lies with the plaintiff.